Network science: Multilayer networks

 Multilayer networks are networks with multiple kinds of relations.
 Attempts to model real-world systems as multidimensional networks have been used in various fields such as social network analysis, economics, history, urban and international transport, ecology, psychology, medicine, biology, commerce, climatology, physics, computational neuroscience, operations management, and finance.

 Network optimization

 Network problems that involve finding an optimal way of doing something are studied under the name of combinatorial optimization.
-Examples include network flow, shortest path problem, transport problem, transshipment problem, location problem, matching problem, assignment problem, packing problem, routing problem, critical path analysis and PERT (Program Evaluation & Review Technique).
+Examples include network flow, shortest path problem, transport problem, transshipment problem, location problem, matching problem, assignment problem, packing problem, routing problem, critical path analysis and PERT (program evaluation and review technique).

 Interdependent networks

 Interdependent networks are networks where the functioning of nodes in one network depends on the functioning of nodes in another network.
 In nature, networks rarely appear in isolation, rather, usually networks are typically elements in larger systems, and interact with elements in that complex system.
 Such complex dependencies can have non-trivial effects on one another.
 A well studied example is the interdependency of infrastructure networks, the power stations which form the nodes of the power grid require fuel delivered via a network of roads or pipes and are also controlled via the nodes of communications network.
 Though the transportation network does not depend on the power network to function, the communications network does.
 In such infrastructure networks, the disfunction of a critical number of nodes in either the power network or the communication network can lead to cascading failures across the system with potentially catastrophic result to the whole system functioning.
 If the two networks were treated in isolation, this important feedback effect would not be seen and predictions of network robustness would be greatly overestimated.